Frank Christian (NASCAR owner)

 He was also the husband of former NASCAR Grand National Series driver Sara Christian in addition to being a businessman and a provider of illegal alcoholic beverages.
 During his adult life, he resided in Atlanta, Georgia where he would base his legitimate businessman career from.

 Career

 As a pioneer in multi-car ownership, Christian would lead the way for the modern day "super teams" like Hendrick Motorsports.

 He earned $81,285 in monetary prizes as an owner ($ when adjusted for inflation) in addition to winning 22 races.
-Notable drivers under his employment included: Speedy Thompson, Buddy Shuman, Banjo Matthews, Fonty Flock, Buck Baker, and Curtis Turner.
+Notable drivers under his employment included: Speedy Thompson, Buddy Shuman, Banjo Matthews, Fonty Flock, Gober Sosebee, Buck Baker, and Curtis Turner.
 Christian even did several races as a driver/owner; adding to the lap total of 21,804 that his vehicles did while under his ownership.
 Out of all these laps, only 5220 were by Mr. Christian's drivers.

 However, his vehicles did do well in finishing races as the average starting position was sixth place and the average finishing position was twelfth place.
 Pole positions were plentiful for Frank Christian's vehicles as they managed to accumulate 35 pole positions within 6 years.